harness/developer-hub/docs/software-engineering-insights/access-control/manage-access-control-for-collections.md

 * Insights
 * Collections

-In this section, we cover how you can use the existing [built-in resource group](/docs/software-engineering-insights/access-control/sei-roles-and-permissions#built-in-resource-groups) or [create a new resource group](/docs/platform/role-based-access-control/add-resource-groups) for managing access to Insights.
+In this section, we cover how you can use the existing [built-in resource group](/docs/software-engineering-insights/access-control/sei-roles-and-permissions#built-in-resource-groups) or [create a new resource group](/docs/platform/role-based-access-control/add-resource-groups) for managing access to Collections.

 At the account level, there are two built-in resource groups available: